-Landmark-Based Face Reenactment.
-We train our disen-tanglement network on landmark coordinates detected from the images.
-After the new landmarks are synthesized with our generator, an image translation network [52] is used to translate the rasterized landmarks to the output face image.
+We use FD-GAN in [55] for one-shot image translation.
 The labeled factors are the identity and the head pose, where the pose is represented by Euler angles, estimated from the landmarks.
 The unlabeled factor is the facial expression.
 We train the network on VoxCeleb2 [13].
-Figure 7-8 show our face reenactment results with various controls, includ-ing editing a single factor (expression/pose) (Figure 7) and mixing all three factors from different sources (Figure 8).
+Figure 7-8 show our face reenactment results with various controls, including editing a single factor (expression/pose) (Figure 7) and mixing all three factors from different sources (Figure 8).

-Skeletion-Based Body Motion Retargeting.
-We extract 2D joint coordinates from both the driving videos and the actor images.
-The motion of the driving skeleton and the identity of the actor skeleton are combined to synthesize the retargeted skeleton, where the motion is the unknown factor.
+Skeleton-Based Body Motion Retargeting.
+We extract 2D joint coordinates from the driving videos and the actor images.
+The motion of the driving skeleton and the identity of the actor skeleton are combined to synthesize the target skeleton, with motion as the unknown factor.
+The images are generated using skeleton-guided synthesis (e.g. [46], [7]).
+Figure 9 shows the motion retargeting results on real images trained on Mixamo [39], which demonstrate promising disentanglement between identity and motion.

 Figure 9: Body motion retargeting.
-From top to bottom in each column: input source frame, extracted source skeleton, transformed skeleton, and generated frame.
+From top to bottom in each column: input source frame, extracted source skeleton, transformed skeleton, and generated frame using [46].